-As the 3rd largest economy in Southeast Asia (2007), Malaysia is perched on the cusp of progress and English teachers are in great demand.
-The Malaysian government ran a scheme where maths and science were taught using English but because of excessive demand, the scheme had to be phased out by 2012.
+As the 3rd largest economy in Southeast Asia, Malaysia is perched on the cusp of progress, and English teachers are in high demand.
+The Malaysian government ran a scheme where maths and science were taught using English, but because of excessive demand, the scheme had to be phased out a few years later.
 Instead, there will now be more of a focus on separate English language classes.

-What this means for you is that now is a good time to seek work in Malaysia as the government is keen on hiring English language teachers!
-There are many Malaysians who can teach English however, so the market is competitive.
-Demand for English teachers is also not as high as in Japan, Korea and China.
-But as long as you are able to sell your international experience and go the extra mile, you will find that the opportunities are there.
+What this means for you is that now is an excellent time to seek work in Malaysia as the government is keen on hiring English language teachers!
+There are many Malaysians who can teach English, however, so the market is competitive.
+Demand for English teachers is also not as high as in Japan, Korea, and China.
+But as long as you can sell your international experience and go the extra mile, you will find that the opportunities are there.